Get Relief From the Aches and Pains of a Cold

 Are Pain Relievers Safe? continued...

-Acetaminophen (Tylenol) is easier on the stomach than the NSAIDs, but it can cause liver damage if you take more than it says on the instructions, particularly if you drink alcohol.
-Acetaminophen should not be used by people with existing liver disease or by those who regularly consume moderate to heavy amounts of alcohol.
+Acetaminophen is easier on the stomach than NSAIDs, but it can cause liver damage if you take more than it says on the instructions, particularly if you drink alcohol.
+You shouldn't take it if you already have liver disease or if you regularly drink moderate to heavy amounts of alcohol.

 Since combination cold medicines often have a pain reliever in them, usually acetaminophen or ibuprofen, be careful that you don't take another painkiller on top of that.

 Read the ingredients label to see which pain reliever is in your cold medicine.
 If it's one that's not safe to take with your medical condition, look for another.
 To be safe, talk with your doctor about any OTC drugs you're thinking of using.